getsentry/rfcs/text/0141-linking-traces.md

 A concrete example are our [JavaScript Browser SDKs](https://develop.sentry.dev/sdk/platform-specifics/javascript-sdks/browser-tracing/#tracing-model) which by default keep a trace alive as long as users are on the same page or (URL) route.
 This was a compromise in which we accepted that a trace would consist of multiple trace root spans (transactions), which is generally discouraged by tracing models like OpenTelemetry.

 Another example of a suboptimal trace model is the one used in most mobile SDKs.
 In these SDKs, traces are mostly started via idle transactions, meaning transactions start a fixed point but end automatically after a specific period of inactivity (i.e. no child spans being added).
-Errors occurring while no transaction is active are associated with a "fallback" `traceId` stored on the SDK hub.
+Errors occurring while no transaction is active are associated with a "fallback" `traceId` stored on the global SDK scope that stays the same until the SDK is again initialized.
 The consequence is that potentially hundreds of unrelated events are associated with the same fallback trace as [outlined](https://github.com/getsentry/rfcs/blob/rfc/mobile-tracing-without-performance-v-2/text/0136-mobile-tracing-without-performance-v-2.md) in a previous attempt to improve this behavior.

 ## Queues and Async Operations